PSFC-HEDP/cps-analysis/README.md

 ## Limitations

+ The main limitation is that this script doesn't make it very easy for the user to go back and forth on their limits.
+ Once you set a cut or highlight a region, it will automatically move onto the next question/piece.
+ I hope that the fact that this program makes the data much easier to visualize than AnalyzeCR39 mitigates this shortcoming somewhat.

- This analysis currently assumes a slit width of 2mm.
+ This analysis also currently assumes a slit width of 2mm.
  You will need to modify the script if you want to use it for 1mm.

- There is also no provision for ramped background subtraction, so users will have to make do with flat background for now.
+ Lastly, there is no provision for ramped background subtraction, so users will have to make do with flat background for now.

 ## Dependencies